 2. Select the machine to set compliance, right-click the machine, select Open Machine

 3. Select the Machine Info tab

-4. Select the applicable Collection Periodicity (aka Minimum Compliance Periodicity)
+4. Select the applicable Collection Periodicity (aka Minimum Compliance Periodicity or "MCP")

 If you have an existing machine with the Routine Collection Period (in days) set to track data collection requirements, StandardALERT will automatically set the most logical Calendar-based Collection Periodicity setting based on the number of days entered.